 The Southern Tradition

 The exception to this rule are parts of Southern India, namely Tamil Nadu and Karnataka, where coffee has been enjoyed for generations.
-This is the region where, so the story goes, Baba Budan smuggled in his seven coffee beans from Yemen in the 17th century while returning from pilgrimage, beginning the cultivation of coffee in India.
+This is the region where, so the story goes, Baba Budan smuggled in his seven coffee beans from Yemen in the 17th century while returning from a pilgrimage, beginning the cultivation of coffee in India.

 For many people in these two states, coffee is the drink of choice.
-Street-side kaapi bars serve up delicious, frothy blends of filter coffee, hot milk and of course sugar.
+Street-side kaapi bars serve up delicious, frothy blends of filter coffee, hot milk, and of course sugar.
 Kaapi is the name of that Indian filtered coffee.
 There is a theatrical element to this tradition: “meter coffee” gets its name from the method of combining and frothing the hot drink by pouring it back and forth between one receptacle and another, often at an exaggerated height.

 But the face of coffee consumption is changing in India.
-Just as Indian chai (or something like it) has become a staple in cafés in the West under the redundant name “chai tea latte,” European style cafés are now popping up all over urban India.
+Just as Indian chai (or something like it) has become a staple in cafés in the West under the redundant name “chai tea latte,” European-style cafés are now popping up all over urban India.
 Not surprisingly, southern cities like Bangalore have embraced this new trend and boast dozens of cafés and eateries where friends can gather and socialize over a cup of coffee.
 The ambiance varies from squashy-couch comfort to artsy to upscale, depending on your preference and of course your budget.

 This café culture has introduced coffee to many Indians for the first time, and even in traditional coffee-drinking regions has brought more variety to the drink.
-Baristas serve up espresso, cappuccino, filter coffee and latte to people who had far fewer options before.
+Baristas serve up espresso, cappuccino, filter coffee, and latte to people who had far fewer options before.

 Re-Importing Our Exports

 In the past, even the restaurants that served filter coffee tended to import the beans from Europe, resulting in a brew that was anything but fresh.
 Because coffee was seen as an export crop only, an absurd situation arose in which high-quality Indian beans were sold to European companies such as Illy, who would process them and blend them with other beans.
 Restaurants and retailers in India would then import such products to serve or sell to their own customers.
-As ground coffee started to enter the marketplace, some customers had no idea how to brew it, and tried to dissolve the grounds in hot water as if they were making instant coffee.
+As ground coffee started to enter the marketplace, some customers had no idea how to brew it and tried to dissolve the grounds in hot water as if they were making instant coffee.

 These days, entrepreneurs are starting to change all of that.
 A number of different coffee house chains both home-grown and foreign have popped up in cities all over India.
 Café Coffee Day got the ball rolling in 1996, and there are now over 1500 locations across the entire country.
 Chains like Barista and Brewberrys were not far behind, and more recently international chains such as Costa and Starbucks have joined the scene.